 The Let It Grow team is made up of cannabis industry experts in cGMP and cGAP cultivation and extraction/product manufacturing facility and equipment design, site and floor planning, detailed construction MEPs, financial modeling, business plans, state and local application writing, SOP development, product formulation and staff training/development.
 We have helped license and design large scale indoor, greenhouse and outdoor operations around the country.

-Joey, our founder and Lead Consultant, has been cultivating cannabis for 25 years, consulting for 15 years, and is the Lead Horticulture Instructor at Oaksterdam University, where he has been teaching for over 12 years.
+Joey Ereñeta, our Founder and Lead Consultant, has been cultivating cannabis for 26 years, consulting for 14 years, and is the Horticulture Department Chair at Oaksterdam University, where he has been the Lead Horticulture Instructor since 2007.
 He has a wealth of experience assisting with and optimizing applications for state-permitted cultivation sites across the country.
-He comes with a breadth of knowledge and experience in cannabis cultivation, grow facility design & operations, state and local regulatory compliance, and the cannabis industry as a whole.
-He has consulted with projects in California, Nevada, Pennsylvania, Rhode Island, Florida, Connecticut, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New Mexico, New York, Oklahoma, Washington, Guam and Canada.
-For the last 25 years, Joey has committed his life to demystifying the stigma around this important plant medicine, and to educating and supporting the patients and individuals who benefit from its myriad therapeutic and healing effects.
+Joey brings extensive experience in cannabis cultivation, grow facility design & operations, state and local regulatory compliance, and the cannabis industry as a whole, and is a contributing author and editor for Ed Rosenthal's newest book on cannabis horticulture.
+He has consulted with commercial projects in California, Connecticut, Florida, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New Mexico, New York, Oklahoma, Pennsylvania, Rhode Island, Washington, Guam and Canada.
+For the last 26 years, Joey has committed his life to demystifying the stigma around this important plant medicine, and to educating and supporting the patients and individuals who benefit from its myriad therapeutic and healing effects.

 Joey's Cannabis Industry Experience:

 2007 - Present: Founder | Let It Grow Consulting - San Francisco, CA